ultasun/chatland/README.md

 1. Clone this repository,
 2. Open the project in *NetBeans*,
 3. Run the project!
-    - The server will listen for *IRC* client connections on TCP port is `7776`.
+    - The server will listen for *IRC* client connections on TCP port `7776`.

 ***ChatLand* is alpha quality software**, it was a homework assignment!